 Who should complete this course?

-This course is for Safeguarding Leads that have attended NDNA's Advanced Safeguarding Training and who will be responsible for delivering safeguarding training for their organisation.
+This course is for attendees of NDNA's Advanced Safeguarding for Designated Safeguarding Leads course and who will be responsible for delivering safeguarding training for their organisation.

 Note: This course should be repeated every two years.